Read This First

 Prompt 3: Religious individuals sometimes attempt to equivocate between religious faith (disjointed from the degree of the evidence) and the degree of confidence (mapping to the degree of the evidence) scientists have in conclusions that are less than fully certain.
 How can we prevent this equivocation and encourage the mapping of our degree of belief to the degree of the evidence we perceive?

-The central claim is this: Preventing the equivocation between religious faith and scientific confidence requires clarifying the distinct epistemological foundations of each and promoting critical thinking and evidence-based reasoning.
+In plain terms: Preventing the equivocation between religious faith and scientific confidence requires clarifying the distinct epistemological foundations of each and promoting critical thinking and evidence-based reasoning.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Faith tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.